 Children are born without kneecaps.
 They appear only at the age of 2-6 years.

 From the moment of birth, there are already 14 billion cells in the human brain, and this number does not increase until death.
-On the contrary, after 25 years it is reduced by 100 thousand per day.
-About 70 cells die per minute you spend reading a page.
-After the age of 40, brain degradation accelerates sharply, and after 50, neurons (nerve cells) dry out and the volume of the brain shrinks.
+On the contrary, after 25 years it decreases by 100 thousand per day.
+In the minute you spend reading a page, about 70 cells die.
+After 40 years, brain degradation accelerates sharply, and after 50, neurons (nerve cells) dry out and brain volume decreases.

-In psychiatry, the syndrome, accompanied by depersonalization, impaired perception of time and space, one's own body and the environment, is officially (!)
-Called "Alice in Wonderland".
+In psychiatry, a syndrome accompanied by depersonalization, impaired perception of time and space, one’s own body and the environment, is officially (!) called “Alice in Wonderland.”

-The human small intestine during life has a length of about 2.5 meters.
-After his death, when the musculature of the intestinal wall relaxes, its length reaches 6 meters.
+During life, the human small intestine is about 2.5 meters long.
+After his death, when the muscles of the intestinal wall relax, its length reaches 6 meters.

 Humans have approximately 2 million sweat glands.
-The average adult loses 540 calories per liter of sweat.
+The average adult loses 540 calories with every liter of sweat.
 Men sweat about 40% more than women.

-Over the course of a lifetime, a woman's body produces 7 million eggs.
+Over the course of a lifetime, a woman's body reproduces 7 million eggs.

 There are about 40,000 bacteria in the human mouth.